rsms/jo/README.md

 class Primate {}
 ```

-Which is would compile to something like this:
+Which would compile to something like this:

 ```js
 // import _classCallCheck and _inherits from babel-runtime/helpers